-The Human Resources Committee approved "refresh" awards of stock options and restricted stock units ("RSUs") to our named executive officers in January 2019.
-In fiscal 2019, the Human Resources Committee granted stock options and RSUs, which represent a right to receive shares of our common stock upon vesting over time.
+The Human Resources Committee approved "refresh" awards of stock options and restricted stock units ("RSUs") to our named executive officers in January 2020, which were effective in February 2020.
+In fiscal 2020, the Human Resources Committee granted stock options and RSUs, which represent a right to receive shares of our common stock upon vesting over time.
 The Human Resources Committee determined to grant stock options and RSUs based on an evaluation of the objectives of our compensation program and taking into consideration market practice among companies in our compensation peer group.
 The Human Resources Committee grants stock options and RSUs in order to: create a stronger and more visible link between executive pay and Fortinet's stock price performance; further align our executives' interests with those of our stockholders; to better incentivize and retain our senior executives; and maintain a long-term incentive program that is competitive with practices at peer companies.
 The Human Resources Committee considers stock options a strong pay-for-performance vehicle as the value of a stock option is limited to the excess of then-current stock price over the exercise price of the option.
-Stock options also support a long-term perspective as the grants to our named executive officers in fiscal 2019 vest over four years and can be exercised for up to seven years after grant.
+Stock options also support a long-term perspective as the grants to our named executive officers in fiscal 2020 vest over four years and can be exercised for up to seven years after grant.

-Information on the vesting schedules for the awards of stock options and RSUs made to our named executive officers in 2019 can be found below in "- Determining the Amount of Elements of Executives' Compensation in 2019 - Equity-Based Awards."
-See "- Outstanding Equity Awards at 2019 Fiscal Year-End Table" for additional information regarding the outstanding and unvested equity awards held by each named executive officer as of the end of fiscal 2019.
+Information on the vesting schedules for the awards of stock options and RSUs made to our named executive officers in 2020 can be found below in "- Determining the Amount of Elements of Executives' Compensation in 2020 - Equity-Based Awards."
+See "- Outstanding Equity Awards at 2020 Fiscal Year-End Table" for additional information regarding the outstanding and unvested equity awards held by each named executive officer as of the end of fiscal 2020.